ptigwe/lh-vector/README.md

 Changes:
 ============
-- Added the functionality to compute the first set of positively indexed equilibrium from the artificial equilibrium.
-For each equilibrium that is computed, it outputs which of the missing labels links it to the artificial equilibrium.
-Example 4->0, means the missing label 4 leads to the artificial equilibrium, otherwise, 5->-1 means 5 leads to some other equilibrium which has not yet been computed.
+- Added the functionality to compute all equilibrium reachable from the artificial equilibrium.
+The final output shows the number of equilibria which were discovered, after which it displays all the negative indexed equilibria along with the number of the positive indexed equilibria which it is linked to with a given missing label (where the format k->i means the k-th label leads to the i-th positively indexed equilibrium).
+This is then followed by the list of positively linked equilibria, and the number of the negatively indexed equilibria it is linked to with a given label (same format applies).
-- A test for dxd dual-cyclic polytopes has been added _'test/dualcyclic/dualcyclictest'_ to test the fact that all games which fall under this category has a unique equilibrium.
-- The input format has also been changed to avoid computing only on equilibrium